CodeWritingCow/codewritingcow/README.md

 **About me**

 - 🔭 I’m currently working on ... front-end applications!
 - 🌱 I’m currently learning ...
-AWS, Docker and NestJS
+Running my own VPN in a virtual container with Proxmox
 - 💬 Ask me about ...
 How I switched career from being a newspaper reporter to a software engineer
 - 📫 How to reach me: gary.pang@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a sandan in Kendo (Japanese fencing); and ikkyu in the iaido school of Meishin Muso Ryu

 <!--